ewpratten/HowToComputer/README.md

 </tbody></table>

 #### Memory
 The Random Access Memory or RAM for short, is used to store data for short periods of time.
-It is based on emmc flash ics (integrated circuits). emmc is also used in USB (Universal Serial Bus) devices and SSDs (Solid State Drives)
+It is based on emmc flash ICs (integrated circuits). emmc is also used in Universal Serial Bus (USB) devices and Solid State Drives (SSDs)

 #### I/O
-All external devices are connected through I/O (Input / Output).
+All external devices are connected through Input / Output (I/O).
 Some of these devices could be keyboards, mice, storage (hard drives and SSDs), graphics cards, printers, and USB devices.

 ## <div id="gis">Building a basic Global Information System </div>

 The final mini project that I want to make is a basic GIS (Global Information System).
 A key function that a GIS deals with is terrain mapping.
 In this project, I will be graphing altitude data.

 ### Getting started
-Due to its ease of use, I will be writing this program in [Lua](lua.org),  using the [Tic80](https://tic.computer) API.
-This allows easy packaged distribution (the entire program is stored in one file) of the program and an easy way to draw graphics, which will be important for displaying data.
+Due to its ease of use, I will be writing this program in [Lua](lua.org),  using the [Tic80](https://tic.computer) Application Programming Interface (API).
+This allows easy packaged distribution, which means the entire program is stored in one file, of the program and an easy way to draw graphics, which will be important for displaying data.

 ### End goal
 I am creating a system that will allow terrain altitude points to be entered.
-Then the points will be "compressed" in this scenario, the average of multiple points will be stored in an array to save space.
+Once entered, the points will be "compressed" by storing, the average of multiple points in an array to save space.
 I will also have a system to recreate a semi-accurate model of the original data using as little data points as possible.
 It is only *semi accurate* because I am using a lossy compression algorithm.
 Lossy means that the output data is not an exact replica of the input.
 The alternative to lossy compression is lossless.
 Lossless compression means that the data comes out exactly as it goes in.

 ### Tic80

 Tic80 is a fantasy computer for making, playing and sharing games.
 It has built in tools for code, sprites (graphics), maps, sound editors and the command line which are enough tools to make a game.
-Games  are stored on `.cart` files that emulate game cartridges.
-It has a 240x136 pixels display, 16 colour palette, 256 8x8 colour sprites, and 4 channel sound.
+Games  are stored in `.cart` files that emulate game cartridges.
+It has a 240x136 pixel display, 16 colour palette, 256 8x8 colour sprites, and 4 channel sound.

 ### Limitations